methanoliver/fim-chronology/src/data/intro.md

 In addition to that, a number of virtual season-change episodes hard-locked against each other are provided, and certain episodes are locked against them, rather than just other real episodes.

 We do not know when the pony calendar year begins.
 For this reason, this cycle starts at Summer, year 1, and continues on through Summer - Autumn - Winter - Spring.
-Default configuration lists only four years of this cycle, because so far, we can't conclusively demonstrate that the series timeline ran for longer than that.
+Default configuration lists only seven years of this cycle, because so far, we can't conclusively demonstrate that the series timeline ran for longer than that.
+My estimate is that the timeline is actually considerably shorter than seven years, because multiple sets of cross-referencing episodes exist which constrain numerous episodes between them to occur within one year, and sometimes less.
+Lots of people have a problem with that, but every few seasons, the show crew introduces another constraint like that, squishing two or more seasons together.

 ## Usage